kuaikai/kuaikai/acarbroker/README.md

 * Celery <http://www.celeryproject.org/>
 * LXD <https://linuxcontainers.org/lxd/>

+To aid in development, the [django-debug-toolbar]( https://github.com/jazzband/django-debug-toolbar/) is enabled when `DEBUG=True`.
+All together, the requirements for development besides LXD can be satisfied from

+    pip install celery django django-debug-toolbar

 At the time of writing, Django database migrations are not committed to the repository.
 So, to begin, try